 At first glance, Lyra’s online platform simply connects patients and mental health care providers.
 Someone who needs support for their mental and emotional health can sign up, answer a few questions about what they’re experiencing, and receive personalized recommendations for high-quality providers nearby.
 Meanwhile, carefully vetted and selected Lyra therapists and mental health coaches receive steady referrals to clients whose needs match their expertise.

 Behind the scenes, clinical insights and machine learning powers the platform, making recommendations based on patient symptoms, severity, preferences, location, and gender identity, combined with data on effective treatments for their specific needs and available providers near them.
 This real-time matching is akin to what Uber and Lyft do to connect riders and drivers, but with the added complexity of mental health conditions and treatments.

-Research shows that stigma surrounding mental illness and the phone and the many friction points inherent to the U.S. health care system remain major barriers to accessing mental health care.
+Research shows that stigma surrounding mental illness and the many friction points inherent to the U.S. health care system remain major barriers to accessing mental health care.
 Lyra’s anonymous and convenient online sign-up experience can help address both obstacles to ensure more people get the help they need.
 The online platform collects data from members about their symptoms, severity, and preferences and intelligently matches them to the right treatment options — from one-on-one work with a mental health coach or therapist to self-care apps and digital lessons.

 Looking at extensive user research (and common sense), we know that everyone’s time is valuable – so ensuring that a provider is nearby and quickly available for new clients is critical to delivering a positive member experience.
 Lyra’s sophisticated algorithms enable real-time matching of patients and providers, evaluating availability and location so we only recommend providers who are close by and have appointments available within as little as two days.
 Book online, call or email, and you’ve taken a huge first step toward improving your mental health, all in just a few minutes.